-Another key tenet in our approach is the development of reasoning and critical thinking skills through problem solving.
+Another key tenet in our approach is the development of reasoning and critical thinking skills through communication.
 Getting the final answer in a word problem is never enough.
 Our pupils stretch their thinking as they express their ideas and logic with precise mathematical language, articulate how they drew connections and reasoned mathematically, and evaluate different methods for solving the same problem.
 Through these, we grow excellence in our pupils’ thinking skills.

 At the same time, through ICT-enabled lessons, manipulatives and carefully selected games that develop critical thinking, we generate interest in learning Mathematics and help our pupils develop confidence and a positive attitude towards their learning.

-Approach Acquiring Strong Numeracy Skills for Real Life
+Acquiring Strong Numeracy Skills for Real Life

 We believe that mathematical concepts should always be taught with an explicit link to real life, so that our pupils can find meaning and purpose in their learning.
 The pupils learn to convert the different denominations of money and to add and subtract money.
 These concepts in Mathematics are used on a daily basis in their lives.